EU AI Act workflow · GDPR-aligned operations

 Last updated: 2026-03-26

-• Who it is for: EU startups, founders, CTOs, and lean compliance teams.
+• Who it is for: Teams shipping AI features, developers, CTOs, and compliance leads.

 • Important: Informational only; not legal advice.